MischaU8/yumyum/display/toggle-overlays-grid_sWdw0LY-6Q8.md

 Version: 1.1.20
 Uploaded: 2023-06-04

-yum yum Floyd here with a quick look at the toggle overlays option in Plasticity to toggle the visibility of the Grid in the viewport simply click the toggle overlays icon in the upper right corner of the UI or use the keyboard shortcut alt shift Z use this handy display option to customize the appearance of the viewport in Plasticity
+To toggle the visibility of the grid in the viewport, simply click the *toggle overlays* icon in the upper right corner of the UI or use the keyboard shortcut `alt-shift-Z`.

+Use this handy display option to customize the appearance of the viewport in Plasticity.